Searching ...

 Income Verification

 If another party employs you, W-2s and pay stubs should do the trick.
 You’ll want the pay stubs to go back at least 30 days and W-2 forms to go back at least two years.
-These documents show your lender that your financial situation is stable.
+These monthly income documents show your lender that your financial situation is stable.

 Tax Returns